AndrewTrepagnier/SAVEPIPE/README.md

 ## Disclaimer

-SAVEPIPE is a decision support tool designed to assist qualified engineers in making informed decisions about pipe integrity.
+TMIN is a decision support tool designed to assist qualified engineers in making informed decisions about pipe integrity.
 It should be used in conjunction with professional engineering judgment and should not be the sole basis for critical safety decisions.
 Always consult with qualified personnel and follow applicable codes and standards.

 ## Contact